erwinbonsma/PartyQuiz/backend/API.md

 ```
 The connect command can also be used to reconnect to a quiz when you lost connection.

-The host can check which players have joined and who are currently connected.
+The host can check which players have registered and who are currently connected.
 ```
 { "action": "get-players" }
 ```